What Do Organic Labels Mean?

 The "Certified Organic" Labeling System Has Three Tiers of Certification

-The National Organic Program (NOP) of the USDA has set the global standard for what makes a product organic.
+The National Organic Program (NOP) of the USDA has set a global standard for what makes a product organic.
 Within the NOP, there are three levels of organic certification and a three-tier organic labeling system that is used for organic claims and labeling on food and personal care products in the United States.

 Classification within these levels is based on the percentage of a product’s organic ingredients vs. total ingredients, not counting water or salt.